TokisanGames/Terrain3D/doc/docs/import_export.md

 We can import raw plus any supported image format Godot can read into any of the map types.
 These include:
 * [Image formats for external files](https://docs.godotengine.org/en/stable/tutorials/assets_pipeline/importing_images.html#supported-image-formats): `bmp`, `dds`, `exr`, `hdr`, `jpg`, `jpeg`, `png`, `tga`, `svg`, `webp`
 * [Image formats stored in a Godot resource file](https://docs.godotengine.org/en/stable/classes/class_image.html#enum-image-format): `tres`, `res`
-* R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, Photoshop, etc. The extension should be `r16` or `raw`.
-Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name)
+* R16 Height map aka RAW: For 16-bit heightmaps read/writable by World Machine, Unity, Krita, etc. The extension should be `r16` or `raw`.
+Min/Max heights and image size are not stored in the file, so you must keep track of them elsewhere (such as in the name). `Photoshop Raw` is a different format.
+Use [exr](https://www.exr-io.com/) for photoshop.

 Only `exr` or `r16/raw` are recommended for heightmaps.
 Godot PNG only supports 8-bit per channel, so don't use it for heightmaps.
 It is fine for external editing of control and color maps which are RGBA.
 See [Terrain3DStorage](../api/class_terrain3dstorage.rst) for details on internal storage.